Naereen/web-sphinx/wakatime.en.rst

     This requires to have already installed `nodejs <https://nodejs.org/>`_ on your machine, and its packet manager `npm <https://www.npmjs.com/>`_.

-This tool is based on `the officiel WakaTime API <https://wakatime.com/developers/>`_, and his fairly easy to use.
+This tool is based on `the officiel WakaTime API <https://wakatime.com/developers/>`_, and should be easy to use.
 The first command is `wakatime -help <https://github.com/JoshLankford/WakaTimeCLI/blob/master/src/lib/wakatime.js#L245>`_ which shows the different options that are accepted by the tool: ::

     Please pass an option: